Rhodes: Ottoman period

+Italian period

 In 1912, Italy seized Rhodes from the Ottomans during the Italo-Turkish War.
 Being under Italian administration, the island's population was thus spared the "exchange of the minorities" between Greece and Turkey.
 Rhodes and the rest of the Dodecanese Islands were assigned to Italy in the Treaty of Ouchy.
 Although the treaty stipulated that the islands were to be returned to Turkey, the advent of World War I prevented this from happening.
 Turkey ceded them officially to Italy with the 1923 Treaty of Lausanne.
 It then became the core of their possession of the Isole Italiane dell'Egeo.

 Thousands of Italian colonists settled in the island, mainly in the capital "Rodi", while some of them founded farm villages (like "Peveragno Rodio" (1929), "Campochiaro" (1935), "San Marco" (1936) and "Savona" (1938): in 1940 the creation of the "Provincia italiana di Rodi" in the Dodecanese islands was officially proposed.
 In the late 1930s, Mussolini embarked on a program of Italianization, attempting to make the island of Rhodes a transportation hub that would facilitate the spread of Italian culture in Greece and the Levant.
 The Fascist program coincided with improvements to infrastructure, building imposing buildings such as the Hotel Rodon, the Puccini Theater and many administrative buildings with master architects such as Armando Bernabiti and Florestano Di Fausto.
 While the government worked at modernization, they also obliterated many historical buildings that did not match their ideal of a modern society.

-The island suffered through many "governors" appointed by the Italian government.
-As such, in 1938, the "Leggi razziali" (Racial Laws) were passed, mimicking the footsteps of the antisemitic policies promoted in other European countries.
+The island had many "governors" appointed by the Italian government, during the occupation.
+Under their control, in 1938, the "Leggi razziali" (Racial Laws) were passed, mimicking the footsteps of the antisemitic policies promoted in other European countries.
 All Jews who served in the government, including the military, were forced to resign, school children were forced to abandon their studies, and all commerce that included any dealings with Jews was forbidden.

+WWII

 Following the Italian Armistice of 8 September 1943, the British attempted to get the Italian garrison on Rhodes to change sides.
 This was anticipated by the German Army, which succeeded in occupying the island with the Battle of Rhodes.
 In great measure, the German occupation caused the British failure in the subsequent Dodecanese Campaign.

 After September 1943, the Jews were sent to concentration camps.
 However, the Turkish Consul Selahattin Ülkümen succeeded, at considerable risk to himself and his family, in saving 42 Jewish families, about 200 persons in total, who had Turkish citizenship or were members of Turkish citizens' families.